UNTOLD PERSONAL STORIES BROUGHT TO LIFE

 WE NEED YOUR SUPPORT

-As an ongoing initiative designed to scale, Courtroom 600 will serve generations to come.
+As an ongoing initiative designed to scale, Courtroom 600 will serve teachers, students, and history enthusiasts for generations to come.

 Courtroom 600 founder and Nuremberg descendant, Laurie Pasler.